chinamike65/hugo-tuolesi/content/book3/book3en.md

 In past lives, Nagarjuna Bodhisattva only killed a few small insects, and because he did not repent of this small karma, it brought about such a tremendous result.

-Although he is a bodhisattva of high rank, he passed away because of his previous karma.
+Although he is a bodhisattva of high rank, he passed away because of his previous actions.
 This is the strong multiplication of the essence of karma.

-Shows how terrible the growth of bad karma is.
+It shows how terrible the growth of bad karma is.

 The strong proliferative nature of the mind-generating consciousness depends on the subjective consciousness.
 The karma-generating mind or motives are different, and the results are also very different.

-If you do a little thing with compassion and bodhicitta, the reward will be very, very large.
+If you do a little thing with compassion and bodhicitta, the reward will be very, very great.
 This is good karma.
-If you do a little thing with great anger, hatred, greed, hatred, and delusion, the retribution will be very large in the future.
+If you do a little thing with great anger, hatred, greed, and delusion, the retribution will be very large in the future.
 Bad karma.

 In terms of motivation, the growth of good and evil karma is the same.